LarsKue/FML-HandIn/README.md

 You can add more files to the hand-in by specifying a glob pattern in the `--more` option.

+If your exercise directory contains extra notebooks, or you want to exclude certain files from the `--more` option, you can do so with the `--ignore` option.

 You can view more information about the tool using `python create_handin.py -h`.

 The script assumes you have both a python 3 interpreter as well as jupyter added to your environment variables.